Limnoperna fortunei

 Limnoperna fortunei, the golden mussel, is a medium-sized freshwater bivalve mollusc of the family Mytilidae.
-The native range of the species is China, but it has accidentally been introduced to South America and several Asian countries where it has become an invasive species.
+The native range of the species is China, but it has been introduced accidentally to several East Asian countries and South America, as well as the U.S. state of California, where it has become an invasive species.
 It is considered to be an ecosystem engineer because it alters the nature of the water and the bottom habitats of lakes and rivers and modifies the associated invertebrate communities.
 It also has strong effects on the properties of the water column, modifying nutrient proportions and concentrations, increasing water transparency, decreasing phytoplankton and zooplankton densities, on which it feeds, and enhancing the growth of aquatic macrophytes.
 Because mussels attach to hard substrata, including the components of industrial, water-treatment and power plants, they have become a major biofouling problem in the areas invaded.